sebika/sebika/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw 🎨 and I really want to learn playing piano and bAss 🎸
+- ⚡ Fun fact: I love to draw 🎨 and I really want to learn how to piano and bAss 🎸

 <hr style="border:0.5px solid gray"> </hr>